 41. Now, there was in the place where he was crucified a garden, and in the garden a new sepulcher in which no man had yet been laid.

-42. And since it was the Jews’ Preparation, and the sepulcher was close by, they laid Jesus there.
+42. There they laid Jesus, since it was the Jews’ Preparation and the sepulcher was close by.

-1. Then, early on the first day of the week, while it was still dark, Mary the Magdalene came to the sepulcher and saw that the stone was removed from the sepulcher.
+1. Then, early on the first day of the week, while it was still dark, Maria the Magdalene came to the sepulcher and saw that the stone was removed from the sepulcher.

 3. Then Peter went out, and the other disciple, and they went to the sepulcher.

 4. Now, the two men started out running together, but the other disciple quickly outran Peter and came to the sepulcher first,

 5. and bending over to look, he saw the linen cloths lying there, though he did not actually enter.